compulim/azure-storage-fs/README.md

 Paths will be normalized with the following rules:

-1. Turn backslashes (Windows-style) into slashes, then
+1. Turn backslashes (Windows style) into slashes, then
 2. Remove leading slashes

 For example, `\Users\Documents\HelloWorld.txt` will become `Users/Documents/HelloWorld.txt`.